Lawliet-004/Simple-calculator/README.md

-** 🧮 Simple Calculator **
+# 🧮 Simple calculator

 Hi there!
 I'm a beginner programmer currently learning C#, and this is one of my projects built with it!

-*Features*
+## Features

-Addition and subtraction of two integers
+- Addition and subtraction of two integers
-Input validation to ensure only valid numbers are accepted Simple and clean console interface
+- Input validation to ensure only valid numbers are accepted
+- Simple and clean console interface

 ## How to Run